aslanxie/aslanxie.github.io/ML/VideoQualityEhancementUsingGAN.md

 ## Preparing

 The test content is [CSGO](https://media.xiph.org/video/derf/twitch/Uncompressed/CSGO.mov) from [xiph](https://media.xiph.org/video/derf/).
-I encode it with Intel Media SDK sampe, the key parameters: 2Mbps, 60fps and speed mode.
+I encode it with Intel Media SDK sample, the key parameters: 2Mbps, 60fps and speed mode.
 Yes, it's a very low bitrate for this heavy moving video.
 So, the video quality is very low (PSNR ~28, SSIM 0.65).

 After encoding and decoding, I transfer the video image to RGB space frame by frame.
 The input is video after encoder and decoder, the target is the source video for encoder.

 ## Model

-For simple test, I keep the model like pix2pix, just change the input to 512 x 512(crop from 1920 x 1080 video)
+For simple test, I keep the model like pix2pix, just change the input to 512 x 512(randomly crop from 1920 x 1080 video)

 Here is the generator